Who can receive an earnings-related allowance?

 - they have been exempted from finishing compulsory education under the Compulsory Education Act.

 The membership requirement is 26 weeks.
 This means that, to qualify for an earnings-related allowance, you must have been a member of your unemployment fund for at least 26 weeks.
+The membership requirement will extend from 26 weeks (approximately 6 months) to 12 months as of 2 September 2024.

 You can apply for an earnings-related allowance if you satisfy the employment requirement while being a member of an unemployment fund.